 In order to understand mortgage amortization, you must understand the difference between paying interest and paying off a loan’s principal balance.

-The principal is the amount of money someone borrows from their lender.
+The principal is the amount of money someone borrows from a lender.
 So if you take out a $250,000 mortgage, your principal balance is originally $250,000.
 Your interest is effectively the fee your lender charges for allowing you to use their funding.
 Because of interest, what you’ll owe for buying a home exceeds the $250,000 you took out to finance your purchase.

 As a borrower, your goal is to make on-time payments every month so that the principal loan balance gets smaller and smaller and eventually reaches zero.
 With each mortgage payment, you build home equity and own a larger percentage of your house.